Examine suspended program

 To quickly evaluate an expression, point at it in the editor.
 Note that method calls cannot be evaluated this way.

-2. To view child elements of the resulting object, click the Expand button or press Ctrl+F1.
+To view child elements of the resulting object, click or press CtrlF1.

 If you want to evaluate an expression in the code that involves a method call, or you want to be specific about which portion of expression to evaluate, use the Quick Evaluate Expression option.